FAQ for 12 and Younger

 Often times the main consideration of a new parent is price and proximity.
 However, after the first season they realize that the biggest consideration should have been quality.
-AP is in its twelth year.
-Every year we have grown and now enjoy being the 3rd largest club in the Lone Star Region which includes Houston, San Antonio, Corpus Christi and the Valley.
+AP is in its thirteenth year.
+Every year we have grown and now enjoy being one of the largest club in the Lone Star Region which includes Houston, San Antonio, Corpus Christi and the Valley.
 One of our biggest assets is our coaching.
-We think we have the best staff in the country.
-We boast of a number of high school, middle school, college, former player and state championship coaches on our staff.
+We truly believe we have the best staff in the country.
+AP boasts of a number of high school, middle school, college, former player and state championship coaches on our staff.
 Additionally, when we place players on our teams we are able to do it on levels of competency since there are multiple teams within each age group.
 This way every player can contribute.
 AP Coaches coach with integrity and have a genuine interest in developing each player to their fullest potential.
-AP also employs a recruiting coordinator for athletes seeking college scholarships.
+AP also employs recruiting coordinators for athletes seeking college scholarships.

 How do I know what the correct age group is?